-The 2018 Tour de Suisse starting weekend takes place at the Frauenfeld hub.
-Alongside the team time trial of the 1st stage, the 2nd stage is a circuit race over several laps in the capital of the canton of Thurgau, which lies close to the German border in the north of the country.
+The first two days of action are in the Frauenfeld hub.
+The Tour de Suisse sets off with an 18 kilometres team time trial on an undulating route before the 2nd stage is a hilly circuit race in the capital of the canton of Thurgau, which lies close to the German border in the north of the country.

-Tour de Suisse 2018: Route maps, videos, and more
+Tour de Suisse 2018: Route maps, height profiles, and more

 Click on the images to zoom.

 Route and profile circuit 2nd stage

 Route and profile 3rd stage

 Route and profile 7th stage

 Route and profile circuit 8th stage